 There are mixed theories on this.

-The advice from the NHS (and some other sources) is to floss before you brush.
+The advice from the NHS and the Oral Health Foundation is to floss before you brush.
 The logic behind this is that it helps dislodge any food and plaque on and between teeth so the fluoride in your toothpaste gets better access to the surface of the tooth.

 On the other hand, there is a case for brushing first because this removes most of the plaque on your teeth and coats them with fluoride.
 Then, when you floss, this helps work the fluoride between your teeth.